 Setup and Configuration:

 As the first step, you need to activate the bundle.
-In your merchant's dashboard, navigate to Bundling > Bundles > Create a bundle
+In your merchant's dashboard, navigate to Settings > Subscriber Acquisition Settings > Bundles, then click to Create Bundle.

 In the first section of the configuration, you need to enter some basic information such as the texts of the labels, and select the status of the bundle as Active or Paused.
 Appstle offers pre-filled labels that you can proceed with, and can later edit based on your suitability.